 9:14 a.m.
 President/CEO Roach noted that Charles Stewart, Executive Director Metro Transit, was unable to be in attendance at today's meeting.
 Mr. Roach gave a brief summary of the Operations Report noting a 15%, year over year, increase in ridership, noting that this tracks what other transit systems are seeing relating to recovery.
 He noted that the numbers are running favorable to the budget at this time, but indicated that typically, there is a change towards the end of the budget year.
 Mr. Roach gave a summary of missed trips, as well as a workforce update stating that the Agency is still seeing some continuing loss of employees to other agencies, such as utility companies.
-He noted that the Agency is working on recruitment through area colleges and high schools.
+He noted that the Agency continues to increase recruitment activities and incentives.
+Commissioner Moore asked if the Agency is working on recruitment through area colleges and high schools.
 Mr. Roach stated that we are working with colleges and high schools in both Illinois and Missouri.
 Commissioner Windmiller asked the minimum age for recruitment.
 He noted the minimum age is eighteen.
 Commissioner Gladney asked if it would be possible when breaking down the ridership numbers, to break-out the numbers for sporting events.
 He noted that special events are taken into consideration in evaluating the numbers, and it would help to identify trends in ridership.